 - UK server, any region, fastest (Docklands-based server): 272.39 Mbps Down, 134.55 Mbps Up, 197ms ping

 Truth be told, this is one of our wildest speed tests yet for our VPN reviews, largely thanks to two factors.
-First, the quick connect test lowered our speeds as expected (all VPNs feature lower speeds) but actually increased our ping.
+First, the quick connect test lowered our speeds as expected (all VPNs feature lower speeds).
 This may not be the case for everyone who tries to connect to ExpressVPN since it largely depends on how close the server you’ve connected to is to your actual location.
-Still, the increase in ping was interesting and may actually help with certain features like gaming.

 The second interesting note from these tests is the drop in speed when connected to Canada.
 Our other three tests, taking place while connected to New York, Los Angeles, and in the London Docklands, all provided similar speeds, within a margin of error.
 However, the Canadian test slowed our upload speed and our download speed to their lowest points within the tests, which is an odd point in our data.
 A test performed six hours after our first tests raised Canada’s results to 117Mbps down and 19Mbps up, which puts it right in line with the other results.
 It’s unclear what caused such a drop during the first test, and despite the recovery in speeds at a later time, we felt that it was still worth noting.

 Finally, compared to two of ExpressVPN’s closest competitors (NordVPN and IPVanish), it’s important to note that ExpressVPN is by far the most consistent of the three.
 Though NordVPN offered us the best speeds with their Quick Connect feature (with just a 13 percent drop between unprotected and the Quick Connect tests), the speeds on our later tests with Nord experienced drops up to 95 percent in speeds versus unprotected tests.